 Read also the Flexible Invoices for WooCommerce following the EU law article if you’re interested in invoicing for EU customers.

 Finally, check the Flexible Invoices plugin.
-It allows you to issue invoices in your store with proper VAT rates, and MOSS support, reverse charge, EU VAT validation!
+It allows you to issue invoices in your store with proper VAT rates, and OSS/ MOSS support, reverse charge, EU VAT validation!